-- A substantial proportion of transmission of a Corona virus occurs during the incubation period or during asymptomatic infection, the impact of health screening on reducing international spread will be diminished by introducing a screening methods before departure. - 2) The recommended screening methods are: - A) Visual inspection, - B) Temperature measurement (using thermal scanners or other suitable methods). - 3) Passengers determined at screening to be at increased risk of having a COVID -19 positive posing a potentially serious public health risk should undergo secondary screening by a medical practitioner which should include Physical check-up if clinically indicated, Heart Rate and Respiratory rate.
+B) Temperature measurement (using thermal scanners or other suitable methods).

+- 3) Passengers determined at screening to be at increased risk of having a COVID -19 positive posing a potentially serious public health risk should undergo secondary screening by a medical practitioner which should include Physical check-up if clinically indicated , Heart Rate and Respiratory rate .
 If the assessment is positive i.e. the passenger is thought to be suffering from a Corona virus infection, the passenger should not fly. - 4) In the event of positive secondary screening, measures should be taken to refer the individual for appropriate diagnosis, and management, in accordance with the Egypt National Guidelines with a view to protecting the public from potential infection i.e. by isolation or quarantine.
-Appropriate isolation or quarantine facilities should be identified by the health authority and are normally only available away from the airport site. - 5) In the event of negative secondary screening, the passenger should be allowed to continue on his/her way. - a) Passenger journey b) Passenger Declaration
+Appropriate isolation or quarantine facilities should be identified by the health authority and are normally only available away from the airport site. - 5) In the event of negative secondary screening, the passenger should be allowed to continue on his/her way. - a) Passenger journey journey" (as per Attachment 1) is complied with.

-The aircraft operator and airport operator (in their respective authorities, roles and responsibilities) should ensure "passenger journey" (as per Attachment 1) is complied with.
+The aircraft operator and airport operator (in their respective authorities, roles and responsibilities) should ensure "passenger inurney" (as per Attachment 1) is complied b) Passenger Declaration